creme332/Colorful-TicTacToe/README.md

 A colorful console TicTacToe game with single player and multiplayer.
 The winning path is displayed in red.

-# How to play #
+The minimax algorithm + alpha-beta pruning is used to make the AI unbeatable.

-Just run all the code in main.cpp in a C++ compiler.
+# 🚀 Getting Started #

-Note : Windows is preferable
+Just run the code in main.cpp in a C++ compiler.
+Online compilers work as well. (https://www.onlinegdb.com/online_c++_compiler)